Malawi, Mexico, Oath of Allegiance

 Many faithful Jehovah's Witnesses have died obeying the Watchtower stance on neutrality.
 This article shows the tragedy that occurred when Malawian Witnesses were hypocritically forced to uphold a higher standard than was expected of those in Mexico, or by the Governing Body themselves.

-Religion becomes most culpable when its rules lead to the death of its followers.
-In ancient times this was as blatant as human sacrifice; in modern times it is subtler, such as forbidding medical treatment.
-Graphic representation of this in Watchtower history has been the devastating torture and murder of Jehovah’s Witnesses in Malawi during the 1970’s and 1980’s.
-Most disturbing is that the doctrine enforced in Malawi is misguided and was not applied consistently in different countries.
+Religion is most culpable when its rules lead to unnecessary death of its followers.
+Graphic representation of this in Watchtower history is the torture and murder of Jehovah’s Witnesses in Malawi between 1964 and 1994.
+Most disturbing is that Watchtower leaders enforced a stance in Malawi that was misguided and applied inconsistently in other countries.

 When reading Crisis of Conscience by Raymond Franz, chapter 6 titled “Double Standards” disturbed me more than any other.
-Here was explained how a Watchtower doctrinal principle that lead to the torture and death of 1000’s of Malawian Witnesses was excused for those in Mexico.
-Malawian Witnesses suffered unspeakable atrocities due to following the Watchtower’s illogical policy forbidding them to hold a political card in a one party state.
-During the same period, Witnesses in Mexico were permitted to bribe officials for a Cartilla card in order to escape military service.
+Franz explained how a Watchtower principle that lead to the torture and death of thousands of Witnesses in Malawian was excused for Witnesses in Mexico.
+Malawian Witnesses suffered unspeakable atrocities because Watchtower leaders forbade them holding a political card, yet they allowed Witnesses in Mexico to bribe officials for a Cartilla card in order to escape military service.

-This article outlines this blight on Watchtower history.
+This article outlines this blight on Watchtower history, along with its hypocritical stance regarding the Oath of Allegiance and displaying the National Flag in Chile.
 It is one of the most distressing aspects of Watchtower leadership and has led many Witnesses to re-evaluate the wisdom of ascribing spirit direction to the Governing Body and following them without question.

 The following Watchtower articles discuss the torture that occurred in Malawi.